randoop/randoop/README.txt

 4. Run the tests.

-   run the "tests" target in the Makefile.
+   Run the "tests" target in the Makefile.